KeepSafe/ReLinker/README.md

 In the event that your library's code is changed, it is a good idea to specify a specific version.
 Doing so will allow ReLinker to update the workaround library file successfully.
 In the case that the system handles the library loading appropriately, the version specified is not used as all library files are extracted and replaced on update or install.

-To specify a version for your library, simply provide it as an additional parameter for `loadLibrary` like:
+To specify a version for your library simply provide it as an additional parameter for `loadLibrary` like:
 ```java
 ReLinker.loadLibrary(context, "mylibrary", "1.0");
 ```